odan/excel/README.md

 $workbook->save($file);
 ```

-**Generating a temporary memory-stream with disk access**
+**Generating temporary files**

 The `php://temp` stream is designed for temporary data storage in memory.

 However, if the amount of data written exceeds a certain threshold
 (usually around 2KB or 8KB, depending on PHP versions and configurations),
-PHP may automatically switch to using temporary files on disk to store the excess data.
+PHP may automatically switch to using temporary files on disk to store the data.
 This is done to conserve memory when dealing with large amounts of data.

 This kind of stream is suitable for most scenarios where you need temporary